OpenRTX/openrtx.github.io/compiling.md

 by issuing the command:

 ```
-meson compile -C build_arm openrtx_cs7000p_wrap
+meson compile -C build_cm7 openrtx_cs7000p_wrap
 ```

-the resulting file will be located in the `build_arm` folder inside the main OpenRTX folder and will be named `openrtx_cs7000p_wrap.bin`
+the resulting file will be located in the `build_cm7` folder inside the main OpenRTX folder and will be named `openrtx_cs7000p_wrap.bin`

 ---